cjdbarlow/Part-One/excitable_cells.md

 Permeable to Na<sup>+</sup>.
 Occurs when the membrane potential reaches threshold potential.
     * Different voltage-gated channels may have slightly different opening (threshold) potentials
 * Inactivated
-Impermeble to Na<sup>+</sup>.
+Impermeable to Na<sup>+</sup>.
 Occurs shortly after the open state, and lasts until the membrane potential falls below -50mV.

 Voltage-gated K<sup>+</sup> channels:
 * Are vital for repolarisation